-You’ll still be getting a marketplace health insurance — these states just operate their own exchange and sites.
+You’ll still be getting marketplace health insurance — these states just operate their own exchanges and sites.

 You can also search for Obamacare plans directly with health insurance companies.
 This might be an insurer that has been around for decades or a newer company that only exists online.
 In either case, if you apply online, the insurer may redirect you at some point to the health insurance marketplace — either healthcare.gov or your state exchange — to complete your application.
 Remember that the insurance company will only show you their health plans.
 So if you want to comparison-shop for insurance coverage, it may be best to go directly to the marketplace to see all the plans.